 To participate in the count — it’s free — you need to sign up with a local circle compiler at the Audubon’s website.
 If you’re a beginning birder, you’ll be matched up with a more experienced birder.
 Make sure you register early, because the compiler will need time to organize the event.

-This year’s 121th Christmas Bird Count is sure to yield additional interesting and important data that will help scientists better understand bird populations.
-You can share your bird count photographs and experiences on social media with the hashtag #ChristmasBirdCount.
-Of course, we here at EarthSky would love to have you share us your photographs with us too!
+Share your bird count photographs and experiences on social media with the hashtag #ChristmasBirdCount.
+We, here at EarthSky, would love to have you send us your photographs, too!

 In some parts of the US, there used to be bird-hunting competitions on Christmas Day.
 Frank M. Chapman, an ornithologist at the American Museum of Natural History, came up with an alternative, an activity to count birds in a given area each Christmas to build up a record of their numbers.

 That first count was in 1900.
 Twenty-seven birders conducted counts at 25 sites, tallying about 89 bird species.

 Since then, the CBC has come a long way.
 It’s continued annually since the inaugural event, growing in volunteers and census sites.
 The 120th CBC took place from December 14, 2019, to January 5, 2020.
 That count occurred at 2,646 locations, with 81,601 volunteers in the US, Canada, Latin America, the Caribbean and Pacific Islands.
 Volunteers observed a total of 2,566 bird species.

 Audubon and other research groups use the CBC data to monitor population trends that will help guide conservation efforts.
 To date, scientists have published more than 300 peer-reviewed studies based on CBC data.
 The data is also used by federal agencies to craft policy on bird conservation.